whoschek/bzfs/README.md

 **--retry-max-elapsed-secs** *FLOAT*

-*  A single operation (e.g. 'zfs send/receive' of the current dataset) will not be retried (or not retried anymore) once this much time has elapsed since the initial start of the operation, including retries. (default: 3600).
+*  A single operation (e.g. 'zfs send/receive' of the current dataset, or deletion of a list of snapshots within the current dataset) will not be retried (or not retried anymore) once this much time has elapsed since the initial start of the operation, including retries (default: 3600).
 The timer resets after each operation completes or retries exhaust, such that subsequently failing operations can again be retried.